2sic/2sxc-docs/docs-src/pages/abyss/contribute/docs/implementation/index.md

 1. The `/templates/[project]/src` has TypeScript  and SASS which is compiled with WebPack to the `/public` folder
     ➡️ see [TypeScript, CSS, WebPack Customizations](xref:Abyss.Contribute.Docs.Implementation.TsCssWebpack)

+1. We also have a neat trick to inline SVGs in the HTML TODO: @iJungleboy (explain, needs 'svg' class, etc.)

 1. We implemented a special find Permalink-System for linking to deep docs
     ➡️ [Find Permalink System](xref:Abyss.Contribute.Docs.Implementation.Permalink)